Author Archives: Dan Robinson

 From the videos, and certainly from the name of the radio (LITEMALADSP) we have the impression that the MLite-880 is a cost-reduction version of the Russian DSP/2/3 receivers.
 Neither 4732 nor TEF 6686 chips are used.
 While one video review states that an MSI-SDR-M1 chip is inside, Georgiy at Malahiteam states that this is not so.

-There was obviously a deliberate choice of the 21700 battery rather than the 18650 used in Tecsun, Choyong, and other portables.
+There was obviously a deliberate choice of the 21700 battery rather than 18650 used in Tecsun, Choyong, and other portables.
 First adopters say that so far, this battery keeps the receiver going for hours, something I can confirm.
 Anyone unfamiliar with professional type batteries like this should invest in a good standalone charger; if you already own a Tecsun PLxxx or D808 portable you will be familiar with 18650 and similar cells.
 [UPDATE]: Larger size 21700 battery does not fit — the battery provided with the radio is a EVE INR21700/50E

 The inclusion of a backstand is very welcome, since Russian DSPs and China-made SDR portables often lack one.
 The whip antenna is not thin and flimsy like those found on some China-made small portables.
 There’s a mini to SMA adapter included in the box.

-One reviewer notes that high-speed microSD cards need to be used because files are recorded in WAV format.
-Georgiy at Malahiteam states that 16 and 32 GB cards have worked; we still don’t know what the maximum card size is.
+One reviewer notes that high-speed microSD cards are needed because files are recorded in WAV format.
+Georgiy at Malahiteam states that 16 and 32 GB cards have worked, BUT one user reports a 256GB card worked.
 Recording capability is a feature seen on other portables like the Raddy RF919.
 A good sized speaker is on the left.
 The tuning knob has a dual push-pull function for volume and frequency change.

 And the radio has Bluetooth capability, which worked fine when I first tried it with a Bluetooth speaker.